Liquid-Legal-Institute/Common-Legal-Platform/Principles.md

       - act, in any event, in line with the relevant competition regulations.
    4. Ensuring trust

-      All participants of the CLP shall have to ensure
-      - data security;
-      - data protection;
-      - transparency;
+      The CLP shall comply with internationally recognized technical security standards and the principles of
-      - accessibility;
+      - confidentiality;
       - integrity;
-      - avoidance of any kind of abuse.
+      - availability;
+      - authenticity;
+      - non-repudiation;
+      - accountability;
+      - resilience.

 ### D. Establishing a governance structure for administrating the Common Legal Platform